nemanjam/reddit-unread-comments/README.md

 Chrome/Firefox extension for easier tracking of new comments on Reddit.
 Free, open source, privacy aware, runs completely client side without sending any data to any server.

-**Note:** To use this extension **you must be logged in into your Reddit account** when visiting pages because Reddit has different HTML for signed in and not signed in users.

 ## Screenshots

 ![Screenshot_1](/docs/screenshots/Screenshot_1.png)